acuminous/eslint-plugin-tech-radar/README.md

 > eslint .

 ~/your-application/package.json
-  1:1  error  Package 'express' is not on the tech radar.
+  1:1  error  Package 'slonik' is not on the tech radar.
 See https://github.com/your-organisation/tech-radar for more details  tech-radar/adherence
   1:1  error  Package 'prisma' is discouraged.
 See https://github.com/your-organisation/tech-radar for more details            tech-radar/adherence

 ✖ 2 problems (2 errors, 0 warnings)
 ```